eehakkin/pam-ssh-auth-info/README.md

 ## SSH Server Configuration

-It is possible to enable PAM authentication in SSH server using keyboard interactive challenge response authentication or password authentication.
+It is possible to enable PAM authentication in SSH server using keyboard-interactive challenge-response authentication or password authentication.

-### Keyboard Interactive Authentication
+### Keyboard-Interactive Authentication

-In order to enable PAM authentication using keyboard interactive challenge response authentication, the following SSH server options must be set in **/etc/ssh/sshd_config** or such (either explicitly or via defaults):
+In order to enable PAM authentication using keyboard-interactive challenge-response authentication, the following SSH server options must be set in **/etc/ssh/sshd_config** or such (either explicitly or via defaults):

 * AuthenticationMethods
   - must contain **keyboard-interactive** (or **keyboard-interactive:pam**) or must not be set
-  - should contain a comma separated list of authentication method names with **keyboard-interactive** (or **keyboard-interactive:pam**) as the last list item so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
+  - should contain comma-separated lists of authentication method names with **keyboard-interactive** (or **keyboard-interactive:pam**) as the last list items so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
     ```
     AuthenticationMethods publickey,keyboard-interactive
     ```
-    for mandatory public key authentication or
+    for mandatory public key authentication and
+    mandatory PAM authentication
+    using keyboard-interactive challenge-response authentication or
     ```
     AuthenticationMethods publickey,keyboard-interactive keyboard-interactive
     ```
-    for optional public key authentication
+    for optional public key authentication and
+    mandatory PAM authentication
+    using keyboard-interactive challenge-response authentication
 * ChallengeResponseAuthentication yes
   - Before OpenSSH version 8.7p1, **ChallengeResponseAuthentication
     yes** was needed for **KbdInteractiveAuthentication yes** to have an